At the heart of Canada's rush towards liquified natural gas, Kitimat, B.C., is poised to boom | CBC News

 Too soon to tell full impact

-Already, Robinson sees "hundreds" of other boats in the water when he goes out fishing, whereas there were usually just one or two others during his decades running a fishing charter company.
+Already, he sees "hundreds" of other boats in the water when he goes out fishing, whereas there were usually just one or two others during his decades running a fishing charter company.

 "Come back in about five years," he said, "and I'll tell you what the impacts are."